Share This

 There are plenty of affordable lunch places, galetos, where you can enjoy a quick snack at the bar or lanchonetes, cafes such a reasonable price serves a traditional meal of meat, beans and rice.

-You also have the botequim which is a mixture of noisy bar and simple bistro.
+You also have the botequim which is a mixture of noisy bar and simple bistro and often price worthy.
 Areas like Flamengo, where once a large part of the diplomatic corps was nesting when Rio was the capital, has received its botequim-renaissance.
 The bars are shared by residents in two different flavours: simple bar where you stand and places where you will be served at the table.

 Botecobelmonte